bvr/bvr.github.io/_posts/2010-12-26-csv-for-nokia-pcsuite.md

   - Text::CSV_XS
   - BOM
 ---
+This christmas I finally decided to upgrade my venerable cell phone to something newer.
+Old one, Siemens ME45, served me well for eight years, but its second battery life is close to death and I got feeling new gizmo would be nice.

 I ended up buying
 [Nokia 6303i][n6303].
 This is simple script to help me convert addressbook into new device.